U.S. Supreme Court to weigh rollback of abortion rights

 Share:

+With three justices appointed by former President Donald Trump part of a 6-3 conservative majority, the court is taking on a case about whether states can ban abortions before a fetus can survive outside the womb.

-The court first announced a woman's constitutional right to an abortion in the 1973 Roe v.
-Wade decision and reaffirmed it 19 years later.
+The dispute is not a direct challenge to a woman's constitutional right to an abortion that the court first announced in the 1973 Roe v.
+Wade decision and reaffirmed 19 years later.

+But in considering weakening protections for women who seek pre-viability abortions, the justices could remove some of the underpinnings of a woman's right to choose and lay the groundwork for even more restrictions on abortion, including state bans on abortion once a fetal heartbeat is detected, as early as six weeks.

+The case, from Mississippi, probably will be argued in the fall, with a decision likely in the spring of 2022 during the campaign for congressional midterm elections.

-The case involves a Mississippi law that would prohibit abortions after the 15th week of pregnancy.
+It involves a state law that would prohibit abortions after the 15th week of pregnancy.
 The state's ban had been blocked by lower courts as inconsistent with Supreme Court precedent that protects a woman's right to obtain an abortion before the fetus can survive outside her womb.

+“States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman's right, but they may not ban abortions.
+The law at issue is a ban,” Judge Patrick Higginbotham of the 5th U.S. Circuit Court of Appeals wrote in affirming a lower-court ruling that invalidated the law.

+The Supreme Court had previously turned down state appeals over pre-viability abortion bans.

 The justices had put off action on the case for several months.
 Justice Ruth Bader Ginsburg, an abortion-rights proponent, died just before the court's new term began in October.
 Her replacement, Justice Amy Coney Barrett, is the most open opponent of abortion rights to join the court in decades.

-Barrett is one of three appointees of former U.S. President Donald Trump on the Supreme Court.
+Barrett is one of three Trump appointees on the Supreme Court.
 The other two, Justices Neil Gorsuch and Brett Kavanaugh, voted in dissent last year to allow Louisiana to enforce restrictions on doctors that could have closed two of the state's three abortion clinics.

 Chief Justice John Roberts, joined by Ginsburg and the other three liberal justices, said the restrictions were virtually identical to a Texas law the court struck down in 2016.